How to Pass the CAT4 Level B Test in 2022 (Guide and Tips)

 Tests can feel daunting for young children.
 Adequate preparation can help to reduce this pressure.

-Here are six tips to help your child prepare:
+Here are six step-by-step tips to help your child prepare:

 This is one of the most important tips.
 Having an understanding of the structure and format of the CAT4 Level B test will increase your child’s confidence.